ignite-analytics/carbon-accounting/README.md

 In Exiobase, emission factors using GWP100 numbers from both AR4 and AR5 are available, and the current Ignite version of Exiobase as found in the [EUR_Exiobase3_8_2 Ignite v1_1](EUR_Exiobase3_8_2-Ignite1_1-Products_2010-2022.xlsx) excel file, use the AR5 values.
 In a future version, GWP100 values for AR6 will be used instead, but that requires much more reformatting of the database.

+Ignite uses the product version of exiobase (the pxp folders), for the years 2010-2022.
+The columns used from the M.txt files are the following:
+* `GHG emissions AR5 (GWP100) | GWP100 (IPCC, 2010)`
+* `Water Consumption Blue - Total`
+* `Land use Crop, Forest, Pasture`

+And all can be found in the emission factor file in this repository.

 ### Motivation for altering the database
 Unfortunately, there are several outliers in the dataset as a result of sparse statistical data in certain combinations of regions and categories.
 These combinations of a region and category will rarely be used, but can still have a huge impact on the final result.
 Therefore, Ignite has created its own version of Exiobase where outliers are adjusted and blank values filled with estimates based on the other available data.
 Also, it is practical to have a category to put the tail-spend into that cannot easily be classified anywhere else, that still represents the average emission from a specific region and year.
 This is the reason why regional (weighted) averages have been added to the Ignite version.